Learn how to make this quick and easy reclaimed wood distance DIY Rustic Hand Painted Lake Sign with this beginner-friendly tutorial.

-My next step was to create my “Lazy Lady Stencil”.
-I simply printed out the letters, miles to the lake house, and an arrow on regular printer paper.
-When it’s summer and we’re at home, you can bet that we’d rather be relaxing at Mack’s family’s lake house.
+My next step was to create my “lazy stencil”, which is the same process I used for the coordinates sign.
+I simply printed out the letters, miles to the Camp, and an arrow on regular printer paper.
+When it’s summer and we’re at home, you can bet that we’d rather be relaxing at Mack’s family’s camp on the lake.
 Unfortunately, as you can see, it’s a bit of a drive- so we joked that the sign can actually be a little depressing from that point of view.
 Overall it’s meant as a fun reminder of a place we love as a family and where we have many memories.

 I then traced the letters by pressing down with a pencil, which left a light outline on the board.
 If you were using hardwood, you would have to cut out a stencil with a machine like a Silhouette, or purchase number stencils- this works best with soft woods like pine (and is much cheaper and easier than making a stencil!).

 The wood grain will pull the pencil a bit where the texture wants it to go.
 It won’t result in crisp or precise letters, but I personally prefer the rustic hand-painted look.

 The final step is filling in the outlines with the paint of your choice.
 I used some leftover chalk paint, since it doesn’t absorb into the wood as much.
 The indents from the outline provide a natural barrier for the paint, which prevent it from bleeding.

 The resulting piece is a great rustic touch for our new master bedroom, which was shaping up to be too much on the sophisticated side for my taste.
 I love the interest and texture that the raw wood brings to the space, and of course the great reminder of the lake and summer fun!